icebreakeris/anpr-project/README.md

 6. Launch the program again and you should get the results.

 # Dataset
-A dataset has been provided.
-Download `pdataset.zip` to view the images.
+A dataset has been provided in `example_dataset` folder.

 ## Using VirtualEnv
 It is recommended to use a python virtual environment for this project, as it installs quite a few additional pip packages.